Climate and Average Weather Year Round in Junction City Kansas, United States

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Junction City varies significantly throughout the year.

 The wetter season lasts 5.8 months, from April 3 to September 28, with a greater than 25% chance of a given day being a wet day.
-The chance of a wet day peaks at 43% on June 7.
+The month with the most wet days in Junction City is June, with an average of 12.1 days with at least 0.04 inches of precipitation.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
 Based on this categorization, the most common form of precipitation in Junction City changes throughout the year.

 Rain alone is the most common for 12 months, from January 12 to December 30.
-The highest chance of a day with rain alone is 43% on June 7.
+The month with the most days of rain alone in Junction City is June, with an average of 12.1 days.

 Snow alone is the most common for 1.9 weeks, from December 30 to January 12.
-The highest chance of a day with snow alone is 4% on January 24.
+The month with the most days of snow alone in Junction City is January, with an average of 1.0 days.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Junction City experiences extreme seasonal variation in monthly rainfall.

-The snowy period of the year lasts for 4.0 months, from November 21 to March 19, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
-The most snow falls during the 31 days centered around February 1, with an average total liquid-equivalent accumulation of 0.3 inches.
+The snowy period of the year lasts for 4.0 months, from November 21 to March 19, with a sliding 31-day snowfall of at least 1.0 inches.
+The month with the most snow in Junction City is January, with an average snowfall of 2.5 inches.

 Junction City experiences extreme seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 3.9 months, from May 24 to September 22, during which time the comfort level is muggy, oppressive, or miserable at least 16% of the time.
-The muggiest day of the year is July 24, with muggy conditions 64% of the time.
+The month with the most muggy days in Junction City is July, with 19.2 days that are muggy or worse.

 The average hourly wind speed in Junction City experiences significant seasonal variation over the course of the year.

 The windier part of the year lasts for 3.5 months, from February 5 to May 21, with average wind speeds of more than 11.2 miles per hour.
-The windiest day of the year is April 4, with an average hourly wind speed of 13.1 miles per hour.
+The windiest month of the year in Junction City is April, with an average hourly wind speed of 12.8 miles per hour.

 The calmer time of year lasts for 8.5 months, from May 21 to February 5.
-The calmest day of the year is August 7, with an average hourly wind speed of 9.3 miles per hour.
+The calmest month of the year in Junction City is August, with an average hourly wind speed of 9.6 miles per hour.

 The predominant average hourly wind direction in Junction City varies throughout the year.